RISCfuture/SwiftMETAR/README.md

 28-hour period.

 SwiftMETAR does not download METAR or TAF products from the Internet -- you'll have to do that yourself.
-Once you have the text product, SwiftNASR will parse it into a `METAR` or `TAF` object that you can use to programmatically work with the weather information.
+Once you have the text product, SwiftMETAR will parse it into a `METAR` or `TAF` object that you can use to programmatically work with the weather information.

 The design goal of SwiftMETAR is _domain-restricted data as much as possible_.
 Wherever